Joao4569/ocean-basket-restaurant/README.md

 5. Now click on the Heroku Postgres link in order to check that the database is working as intended.

 ### Cloudinary Setup

+1. On the Cloudinary dashboard, once logged in, copy the API Environment variable.
+2. In the env.py file add an environment variable called "CLOUDINARY_URL" and allocate to it the copied API Environment variable from cloudinary while remembering to remove the beginning of the copied variable, which is "CLOUDINARY_URL=".
+3. Once done then on Heroku add the new environment variable to your Config vars, i.e. CLOUDINARY_URL and the copied API Environment variable from cloudinary.
+4. Also add a temporary Config var called "DISABLE_COLLECTSTATIC" and set it's value to "1", this is just to get the skeleton project to deploy without any static content added as yet.
+(THIS MUST BE REMOVED WHEN DEPLOYING THE FULL PROJECT!!!).
+5. Within the settings.py file, find the section for "INSTALLED_APPS" and add in the Cloudinary libraries, just above the 'django.contrib.staticfiles', add in 'cloudinary_storage' and underneath 'django.contrib.staticfiles', add in 'cloudinary'.
+6. In order for Django to use Cloudinary for storing the media and static files, towards the end of the settings.py file, just below "STATIC_URL = '/static/'", add in the following: "STATICFILES_STORAGE = 'cloudinary_storage.storage.StaticHashedCloudinaryStorage'"
+7. In order to set the static files directory add in this in the next line: "STATICFILES_DIRS = [os.path.join(BASE_DIR, 'static')]"
+8. In order to set the static files root directory add in this in the next line: "STATIC_ROOT = os.path.join(BASE_DIR, 'staticfiles')"
+9. Then set the media files URL to: MEDIA_URL = '/media/'
+10. Finally set the default media file storage to: DEFAULT_FILE_STORAGE = 'cloudinary_storage.storage.MediaCloudinaryStorage'

 ## Deployment Testing